p-j-smith/lipyphilic/docs/reference/analyses.rst

 .. tip::

-  Once the neighbour matrix has been generated, the local lipid compositions largest lipids cluster at each frame can be readily calculated.
+  Once the neighbour matrix has been generated, the local lipid compositions  or  the largest lipids cluster at each frame can be readily.

 See :mod:`lipyphilic.lib.neighbours` for more information on this module, including how to calculate local lipid compositions or find the largest cluster of lipid species over time.